ktorio/ktor-samples/feature/sessions/README.md

 ### Storing a session id in a cookie, and storing session contents in a file

-You have to include an additional artefact for the `directorySessionStorage` function.
+You have to include an additional artifact for the `directorySessionStorage` function.

 `compile "io.ktor:ktor-server-sessions:$ktor_version" // Required for directorySessionStorage`